kydy11/godot_tutorial/README.md

 ###### all code in this section can be found in scripts/game.gd.
 Your game will be made up of scenes.<br>
 I suggest you have one base scene that runs your other scenes using script. <br>
-Create a new scene called "game" or "base". <br>
+Create a new scene. <br>
+Select Node2D, rename it to "game" or "base".
+Save the scene. <br>
 ![](https://github.com/kydy11/godotThing/blob/master/totorialImages/new%20scene.png) <br>
 Go to project settings, in run, change the main scene to your base scene.<br>
 ![](https://github.com/kydy11/godotThing/blob/master/totorialImages/project.png) <br>